OfficeDev/office-js-docs-pr/docs/outlook/manifests/define-add-in-commands.md

 ## Resources element

 The  **Resources** element contains icons, strings, and URLs for the **VersionOverrides** node.
 A manifest element specifies a resource by using the **Id** of the resource.
 This helps to keep the size of the manifest manageable, especially when resources have versions for different locales.
-An **Id** has a maximum of 32 characters.
+An **Id** must be unique within the manifest and has a maximum of 32 characters.

 The  **Resources** node defines the following resources.
 Each resource can have one or more **Override** child elements to define a resource for specific locales.